-Today, Barbados is home to more than 4,000 transnational companies that are involved in activities such as international banking and insurance, ships registration, international trade and commerce, treasury management, private wealth management, trusts, call centres, medical transcription, information communications technology and manufacturing.
+Today, Barbados is home to more than 4,000 transnational companies that are involved in activities such as international banking and insurance, ships registration, international trade and commerce, treasury management, private wealth management, trusts, call centres, medical transcription, information communications technology and manufacturing (Barbados Economic and Social Report 2015).

 Barbados' excellent infrastructure, outstanding telecommunications, highly literate and productive workforce and record of political stability are just some of the factors making it an ideal location for Information and Communication Technology (ICT) operations.
 There are several foreign-owned enterprises and a diverse mix of locally owned service bureaus that offer excellent service at competitive prices.

-Some of the ICT initiatives that have been successful in Barbados include:
+Some of the ICT initiatives that have been successful in Barbados include call centres, medical transcription, software development, computer aided design, health claims processing, data processing and order processing.

 Barbados offers an excellent location from which to manufacture high end products.
 The island is ideally suited for niche manufacturing products that require a world class infrastructure including excellent air and seaport facilities, as well as a highly educated and skilled work force.